Anthoche/Area/ROADMAP.md

-# 🚀 Roadmap KiKoNect
+# 🚀 KiKoNect Roadmap

 ## Sprint 1 — **17.11 → 23.11**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Mettre en place l’organisation du projet
+* Set up the project organization
-* Brainstorming sur les technologies
+* Brainstorm technologies
-* Réaliser les PoCs
+* Build the PoCs

-  👉 *Sprint de fondation : on pose les bases !*
+  👉 *Foundation sprint: we lay the groundwork!*

 ## Sprint 2 — **24.11 → 30.11**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Réaliser le front login (web + mobile)
+* Create the login frontend (web + mobile)
-* Gérer le login côté backend
+* Handle login on the backend
-* Mettre en place la dockerisation
+* Set up dockerization

-  👉 *Premiers écrans, premiers containers, premières connexions !*
+  👉 *First screens, first containers, first connections!*

 ## Sprint 3 — **01.12 → 07.12**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Définir le schéma de la base
+* Define the database schema
-* Créer la page AREA (web + mobile)
+* Create the AREA page (web + mobile)
-* Implémenter OAuth2 côté backend
+* Implement OAuth2 on the backend
-* Sélectionner les premiers services à intégrer
+* Select the first services to integrate

-  👉 *Le cœur du produit commence à prendre forme.*
+  👉 *The core of the product begins to take shape.*

 ## Sprint 4 — **08.12 → 14.12**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Relier OAuth2 au backend
+* Connect OAuth2 to the backend
-* Intégrer le premier service
+* Integrate the first service
-* Configurer les actions/réactions
+* Configure the actions/reactions
-* Mettre en place Swagger
+* Set up Swagger

-  👉 *On connecte, on automatise, on documente !*
+  👉 *We connect, automate, and document!*

 ## Sprint 5 — **15.12 → 21.12**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Mettre en place le flow OAuth GitHub
+* Implement the GitHub OAuth flow
-* Assurer une intégration backend stable
+* Ensure a stable backend integration
-* Revoir les tests unitaires OAuth
+* Review OAuth unit tests
-* Créer l’intégration GitHub complète en tant que service AREA
+* Build full GitHub integration as an AREA service

-  👉 *GitHub devient un acteur central de la plateforme !*
+  👉 *GitHub becomes a central actor of the platform!*

 ## Sprint 6 — **22.12 → 28.12**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Revoir et mettre à jour les Konnect
+* Review and update all Konnect modules
-* Ajouter un nouveau service backend
+* Add a new backend service
-* Améliorer l’UX mobile (animations)
+* Improve mobile UX (smooth animations)

-  👉 *Plus de services, plus de fluidité, meilleure expérience.*
+  👉 *More services, more fluidity, better experience.*

 ## Sprint 7 — **29.12 → 04.01**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Intégrer le premier service majeur prévu
+* Integrate the first major service planned
-* Ajouter le mode sombre mobile
+* Add dark mode to the mobile app
-* Analyser toutes les AREA existantes
+* Analyze all existing AREAs
-* Améliorer l’accessibilité (Lighthouse)
+* Improve accessibility (Lighthouse)

-  👉 *Accessibilité, modernité, nouvelles intégrations : un sprint très visuel !*
+  👉 *Accessibility, modernity, new integrations — a very visual sprint!*

 ## Sprint 8 — **05.01 → 11.01**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Ajouter 1 à 2 services supplémentaires
+* Add 1–2 additional backend services
-* Étendre le nombre d’AREA disponibles
+* Extend the number of available AREAs
-* Vérifier le front sur les différentes AREA
+* Verify the frontend across different AREAs

-  👉 *On enrichit l’écosystème et on stabilise l’interface.*
+  👉 *We enrich the ecosystem and stabilize the interface.*

 ## Sprint 9 — **12.01 → 18.01**

-### 🎯 Objectifs
+### 🎯 Objectives

-* Vérifier le fonctionnement Docker (backend, web, mobile)
+* Ensure the entire system works via Docker (backend, web, mobile)
-* Relecture complète et mise à jour de la documentation
+* Fully review and update project documentation
-* Analyse + exécution des tests unitaires
+* Run and analyze unit tests across all modules
-* Vérification complète de la CI
+* Ensure the CI pipeline works for every component
-* Revue générale des fonctionnalités mobile et web
+* Review all mobile and web features

-  👉 *Sprint final de qualité : fiabilité, tests, CI/CD, polish.*
+  👉 *Quality-focused final sprint: reliability, tests, CI/CD, polish.*